 Styles To Consider

-Signet rings are in themselves a particular style of jewellery, of course, but that doesn’t mean they’re all the same.
+Signet rings are in themselves a particular style of jewelry, of course, but that doesn’t mean they’re all the same.
 Pieces usually differ in size, the style of crest and if any precious stones are embedded.
 It just depends how bold you’re willing to go.
 If the answer is “not very”, that’s fine, too – not all signet rings even boast an engraving these days.

 “There are no right or wrongs when it comes to signet rings,” says Thompson.
 “Smaller, simple designs are popular as they’re less noticeable, but added diamonds are both durable and stylish.”
 It’s up to you.
-Common choices often include a family crest, and many jewellery outfits charge a small fee to help you search for – or even develop – your own.
+Common choices often include a family crest, and many jewelry outfits charge a small fee to help you search for – or even develop – your own.

 If bloodlines and ancestry isn’t quite your vibe, initials are a popular, solid choice, as are motifs, emblems or logos.
 It could be something to do with a big trip, a much-loved story, even your five-a-side team badge if you care that much.